Avast Antivirus: Reception

 As of January 2015, Avast had the largest share of the market for antivirus applications.
-In 2016 Avast has more than 400 million users and 40 % of the antivirus market outside China.
-Avast integrates more than 750 employees at its headquarters in the Czech Republic and has offices in the United States, Germany, China, South Korea and Taiwan.
-In September 2016 it completed the purchase of AVG Technologies, a historically rival company, for US$1.3 billion.
+In 2016, Avast had more than 400 million users and 40% of the global antivirus market excluding China.
+Parent company Gen Digital employs approximately 4,000 employees worldwide.
+In September 2016, Avast purchased AVG Technologies, another antivirus company, for US$1.3 billion.
+In 2022, Avast merged with NortonLifelock to form Gen Digital.